shopglobal/cardconjurer/README.md

 To install KCI, download the zip file and make sure to unzip it!
 After that, open the folder called 'KCI' and run the html file.

-Help me keep playing magic by donating any amount:
+Help me keep playing magic by donating any amount [![Donate](https://img.shields.io/badge/Donate-PayPal-blue.svg)](https://www.google.com/)
-[![Donate](https://img.shields.io/badge/Donate-PayPal-blue.svg)](https://www.google.com/)